quagdev/cpsolutions/README.md

-# a collection of problems I have solved
+**A collection of problems I have solved**
-problems are from:
+Problems are from:
-- usaco
+- USACO
-- codeforces
+- CodeForces
-- cses
+- CSES